-We adopted Latent Dirichlet Analysis to extract relevant topics from the over 27K research papers, appeared in the last ten months, and indexed in PubMed or uploaded on preprint servers, such as bio and med rxiv [12].
-The overall procedure implemented in Python and R, including details about the adopted analysis, are reported at: https://github.com/bioinformaticssannio/covidLiterature.
-We started with a set of 27894 articles downloaded on 20, June, 2020 from LitCovid, a curated open-resource literature of PubMed research papers related to COVID-19 [13], and from the COVID-19/SARS-CoV-2 collection of medRxiv and bioRxiv preprint servers.
-Document text content, composed by joining article's title and abstract, was tokenized, stemmed, and filtered by stopwords.
-Duplicates, due to PubMed edited paper available also on preprint servers, have been removed by comparing vectors of term frequencies with cosine distance obtaining a consolidated corpus of 27570 papers.
-In this corpus we discovered an optimal set of 36 topics showing the lowest perplexity (Supplemental Figure 1).
-Among them we selected 5 topics, topic #0, strongly related to computational models, and 4 topics related to biomarker research (Figure 1)From the consolidated corpus we selected papers with a content associated with such a set of topics.
-Specifically, we considered papers not distributed on many topics (i.e. Shannon Entropy less than half of its maximum $\frac{1}{2}log2(\frac{1}{36})$) and having one of the biomarker related topics shown in (Figure 1, Table S1) as the top most probable.
-The final set of 3032 papers, we made available as Table S2, were manually evaluated and the most relevant discussed in this work.
+We adopted latent Dirichlet analysis to extract relevant topics from over 27 000 research papers, appeared in the past 10 months and indexed in PubMed or uploaded on preprint servers, such as bio and med rxiv [12].
+The overall procedures implemented in Python and R, including details about the adopted analysis, are reported at https://github.com/bioinformaticssannio/covidLiterature.
+We started with a set of 27 894 articles downloaded on 20 June 2020 from LitCovid, a curated openresource literature of PubMed research papers related to COVID-19 [13] and from the COVID-19/SARS-CoV-2 collection of medRxiv and bioRxiv preprint servers.
+The document text content, composed by joining article's title and abstract, was tokenized, stemmed and filtered by stopwords.
+Duplicates, due to PubMed edited paper available also on preprint servers, have been removed by comparing vectors of term frequencies with cosine distance obtaining a consolidated corpus of 27 570 papers.
+In this corpus, we discovered an optimal set of 36 topics showing the lowest perplexity (Supplemental Figure 1).
+Among them, we selected five topics, topic #0, strongly related to computational models, and four topics related to biomarker research (Figure 1).
+From the consolidated corpus, we selected papers with a content associated with such a set of topics.
+Specifically, we considered papers not distributed on many topics (i.e. Shannon entropy less than half of its maximum $\frac{1}{2}log2(\frac{1}{36})$) and having one of the biomarker-related topics shown in (Figure 1, Table S1) as the top most probable.
+The final set of 3032 papers, which we made available as Table S2, was manually evaluated and the most relevant discussed in this work.

-2.2 Attention of studied elements
+Attention of studied elements

-COVID-19 literature can also be mined to extract valuable information regarding molecular elements (i.e. gene, proteins, etc..) that received more attention in this particular subset of scientific literature.
+COVID-19 literature can also be mined to extract valuable information regarding molecular elements (i.e. gene, proteins, etc.) that received more attention in this particular subset of scientific literature.
 Here we considered gene attention and reported two different analyses: the first showing genes that received more attention in the selection of manuscripts reported in this review compared to all manuscript published in the same time-frame and the second showing genes that received more attention in the first half of 2020 (the pandemic time-window) compared to the whole 2019.
-The concept of attention can be formulated in different ways, here we choose the number of manuscripts citing a gene as a proxy for the attention received by the gene.
+The concept of attention can be formulated in different ways; here we choose the number of manuscripts citing a gene as a proxy for the attention received by the gene.